GanaRepository/min/README.md

-# Mintoons
+# Digiverse Story

 ## Overview

-Mintoons is an AI-powered, child-friendly story creation platform.
+Digiverse Story is an AI-powered, child-friendly story creation platform.
 It empowers children to create, write, and publish their own stories with the help of AI collaboration and teacher mentorship.
 The platform features a step-by-step story builder, real-time feedback, and a safe, engaging environment for young writers.

 ## Getting Started